 Allergies: What You Need to Know

 Allergies can be quite obnoxious to deal with at times, and on very rare and unfortunate occasions, can prove fatal.
-More people today deal with them than what you might think.
+More people today deal with them than you might think.
 As many as 50 million Americans experience some type of allergic reaction every year.
 Whether it’s a food or seasonal allergy, there are ways that you can better manage them.
 Here’s more about allergies and what you need to know about them.
 In case you missed my post on 35 OTC Medications You Should Store

 Allergies: What You Need to Know